tuesdaybornwhale/tuesdaybornwhale.github.io/content/posts/math_monsters.md

 ## Introduction

-Suppose you encounter, on your merry mathematical way, an object such as:
-- a system of axioms for an object such as the natural numbers or probabilities
+Suppose you encounter, on your merry mathematical way, an object such as a cool theorem, or a formal definition of a object (such as the natural numbers)
-- a theorem with a few preconditions which satisfy a cool result
-- a definition for a satisfying object such as the limit

 You might back sit and marvel at the beauty of the object, or investigate its elegant corollaries and its real-world applications.
 You may, on the other hand be tempted to test the fragility of the object.

 ### Example: axiomatizing natural numbers

-Many introductory university level courses will give you a definition of the natural numbers that goes something like this[^1]:
+In math, we often start out by defining objects whose existence and properties seem obvious and common place.
+For example, many introductory university level courses will go out of their way to define the natural numbers.
+As mundane as it seems, I like the mental motion of formalizing such obvious objects.
+Every time I do it, I realize how much I know about natural numbers, without even knowing I know it!
+The process exposes to me how much of my world-view is just implictly baked into my sub-conscious.

 ____